Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Evaluations: Single and Multi Node

 \subsection{Sensitivity: Varying Noise Models}

-In this section, we select three circuits that have different characteristics and output distributions to analyze the accuracy of \qtree.
-For each experiment, we repeat the simulation 10 times and report the average normalized fidelity for both baseline result and \qtree result.

-With the baseline simulator, we observe that the depolarizing channel has the largest effect on the accuracy measure, thus, we use the parameters from depolarizing channel to generate the \qtree structure and use it across all noise models experiments for each circuit.
+We evaluate \qtree's accuracy using three circuits with diverse characteristics and output distributions.
+Each experiment is conducted 10 times, with the average normalized fidelity reported.
+Our baseline simulator results indicate that the depolarizing channel has the most significant impact on accuracy.
+Consequently, we use the depolarizing channel parameters to generate the \qtree structure, applying this approach across all noise model experiments.